Frequently Asked Questions

 How to I get my article in the journal?

+You can read our submission guidelines here.
 All article ideas/inquiries should be directed to firstname.lastname@example.org.
 Completed articles for consideration should be sent as an attachment to the email message; MS Word format is preferred.
 Submission of an article does not guarantee its publication in AST.

 I haven't received my journal.
 What do I do?